 Kids and their Costumes

-When it comes to kids, the right costume can make all the difference for a “Happy” Halloween.
+When it comes to kids, the right costume can make all the difference for a “Happy” Halloween, whether it be a vintage 60s costume or any other kind.
 Here are a few tips for capturing better photos of kids in their costumes:

 - Get images before they head out on the streets trick-or-treating.
 Collecting candy is hard work and you don’t want to miss out on capturing the costume when costumes are disheveled or kids are excited to empty their candy bags at the end of a long tick or treating trek